-S - SPECI

-X - Indicates elements included at all stations

-A - Indicates elements that are at service level A (where so equipped)

-B - Indicates elements that are at service level B (where so equipped)

-C - Indicates elements that are at service level C (where so equipped)

-All hourly reports are METAR, all others are SPECIs except automated stations without SPECI capability, which are all METAR.

-COR only

-Where so equipped.

-Automated stations report only a limited set of present weather and obstruction to vision elements.

-At stations equipped with the meteorological discontinuity sensors.

-Report if precipitation caused the SPECI

-See Appendix G for applicability
+- S SPECI - X Indicates elements included at all stations - A Indicates elements that are at service level A (where so equipped) - B Indicates elements that are at service level B (where so equipped) - C Indicates elements that are at service level C (where so equipped) - 1 All hourly reports are METAR, all others are SPECIs except automated stations without SPECI capability, which are all METAR.
+2 COR only - 3 Where so equipped. - 4 Automated stations report only a limited set of present weather and obstruction to vision elements. - 5 At stations equipped with the meteorological discontinuity sensors. - 6 Report if precipitation caused the SPECI - 7 See Appendix F for applicability

+Element of METAR/SPECI Report(s)

+Type of Station: Automated System without SPECI Automated Systen Capabil Manual

+Stand-Alone Augmented

+8 Locations with ALDARS capability

 - d.
 Equipment for Backup Observations.
 Weather observing equipment should be maintained to allow certified observers to perform backup responsibilities in the event of an automated sensor failure.
-Air traffic managers must coordinate with the Service Area Office, local Technical Operations System Management Office, and the appropriate NWS regional office before initiating action to decommission weather observing equipment. - 2.6.
-Long-Line Backup Requirements.
-Details on the procedures to provide backup are in Chapter 6.
-Backup Requirements at Automated Weather Stations.
+Air traffic managers must coordinate with the Service Center Office, local Technical Operations System Management Office before initiating action to decommission weather observing equipment. - 2.6.
+Long-line Backup Requirements.
+Details on the procedures to provide backup are in Chapter 6, Backup Requirements at Automated Weather Stations.
 This paragraph specifies the type of minimum backup for various types of facilities. - a.
 LAWRS ATCTs.
 At LAWRS ATCTs, certified air traffic control specialists (ATCS) must provide the backup information for long-line transmission that is listed in this section.
 The required information must be entered into the automated systems with SPECI capability via the operator interface device.
-At locations with automated systems without SPECI capability, the required information must be phoned to the tie-in Flight Service Station.
-The following information must be provided at a minimum:

-- (1) Wind.

-- (2) Visibility to 10 miles.

-- (3) Present weather and obstructions to vision (see Table 6-6 for required elements).

-- (4) Sky condition to 12,000 feet.

-- (5) Temperature/Dew Point.

-- (6) Altimeter Setting.

-- (7) Required remarks and operationally significant remarks as deemed appropriate.
+At locations with automated systems without SPECI capability, the required information must be relayed to the overlying ARTCCs Flight Data unit for entry into an FAA approved electronic system (for example, AIS-R, SWIM or similar systems) or, in Alaska, phoned to the tie-in Flight Service Station.
+The following information must be provided at a minimum: - (1) Wind. - (2) Visibility to 10 miles. - (3) Present weather and obstructions to vision (see Table 6-6 for required elements). - (4) Sky condition to 12,000 feet. - (5) Temperature/Dew Point. - (6) Altimeter Setting. - (7) Required remarks and operationally significant remarks as deemed appropriate.